 Does gift wrapping seem like a chore or just too overwhelming?
-I’ve got 5 simple ideas to help step up your game this holiday season and make gift wrapping fun and easy.
+I’ve got 5 unique and easy gift-wrapping ideas to help you step up your game this holiday season.

-When I was younger, it was all about getting the presents wrapped by Christmas morning.
+When I was a young mom, it was all about getting the presents wrapped by Christmas morning.
 I didn’t care what the wrapping job looked like.
 Most of the gifts I wrapped didn’t even have a ribbon or a bow on them.

-Many Christmas Eve’s were a blur.
-I only remember wrapping gifts until the wee hours of Christmas morning, exhausted, and knowing that in just a few hours all of my hard work would literally be ripped to shreds.
+Many Christmas Eves are just a blur.
+The only thing I remember is wrapping Christmas presents until the wee hours of Christmas morning, being completely exhausted, and knowing that very soon, all that hard work would literally be ripped to shreds.

 This is where the whole “older and wiser” thing comes into play 30 years later.

-I’ll show you some simple ideas that make gift wrapping easy and inexpensive with a beautiful end result.
+I’ll show you some simple ideas that make gift wrapping easy and inexpensive, resulting in a beautifully wrapped gift.

-But the entire gift wrapping process can be quite enjoyable too.
-If you carve out some time specifically for wrapping presents, you won’t keep falling into the same pattern of procrastinating until the last minute.
+The entire gift-wrapping process can be pretty enjoyable if you do it right.
+By carving out some time specifically for wrapping presents, you won’t keep falling into the same pattern of procrastinating until the last minute.

-Let me show you what works for me during the busy and hectic holiday season.
+Let me show you how to make life simpler during a busy and hectic Christmas season.